seamus-brady/awesome-eiffel/README.md

 * Eiffel has a large range of libraries available including web, database and GUI libraries.
 * The Eiffel compiler provides static protection against calls on null references.
 * With Design by Contract tightly integrated into the Eiffel language, one can create better, safer software.
-* EEiffel has a easy to use built-in concurrency model called SCOOP.
+* Eiffel has a easy to use built-in concurrency model called SCOOP.
 * Eiffel has automatic memory management with garbage collection.
 * Eiffel allows simple multiple inheritance.
 * Eiffel exposes lambda calculus as Agents, or objects that wrap computations and closures.